SONOMA COUNTY

 The project seeks to realize the goals set forth in California’s Wildfire and Forest Resilience Action Plan as well as NCRP’s North Coast Resilience Plan.

 As part of the selected projects, the Sonoma County project received support to conduct a feasibility study.
-Research for the study conducted during 2024 will explore the ecological and economic viability of rebalancing fuel loads in our forests.
-In addition, the pilot will assess potential opportunities to help offset the associated costs of forest health practice implementation.
-Toward these goals, the pilot will seek to determine the viability of creating an entity to manage woody material created from forest health and thinning projects, as well as begin community engagement.
+Research for the study explored the ecological and economic viability of rebalancing fuel loads in our forests.
+In addition, the pilot assessed potential opportunities to help offset the associated costs of forest health practice implementation.
+Toward these goals, the pilot determined the viability of creating an entity to manage woody material created from forest health and thinning projects, and began conducting community engagement.

-The project is receiving technical assistance from the Watershed Research and Training Center as well as consultants funded by support of North Coast Resource Partnership via the Governor’s Office of Planning and Research and the Bay Area Council Foundation’s California Resilience Challenge.
+The project received technical assistance from the Watershed Research and Training Center as well as consultants.
+This work was funded by support of North Coast Resource Partnership via the Governor’s Office of Planning and Research and the Bay Area Council Foundation’s California Resilience Challenge.

-The Sonoma County Project will engage stakeholders in the county to explore the structure and feasibility of implementing an aggregation entity that purchases, transports, processes and sells underutilized small-diameter and “waste” timber from a diversity of procurement sources.
+The Sonoma County Project engaged stakeholders in the county to explore the structure and feasibility of implementing an aggregation entity that purchases, transports, processes and sells underutilized small-diameter and “waste” timber from a diversity of procurement sources.

 This excess woody material – small diameter trees, trees that can’t be sent to a sawmill, tops of trees, and chips – that is not used onsite for habitat, gully stuffing or to achieve other restoration goals, has the potential to support green forestry jobs, wood product makers, and to ideally offset the costs of ongoing, annual, forest management work.

-The feasibility study will be guided by a vision of returning Sonoma County forests to actively stewarded, fire-resilient landscapes by improving the ecological health, function and biodiversity of our forests upon which our communities and ecosystems depend.
+The feasibility study was guided by a vision of returning Sonoma County forests to actively stewarded, fire-resilient landscapes by improving the ecological health, function and biodiversity of our forests upon which our communities and ecosystems depend.

 Feasibility Study + Planning

-Technical Advisors, and stakeholders make this effort possible.
+technical advisors, and stakeholders that made this effort possible.

 Project Goals

-As lead organization, Regenerative Forest Solutions (RFS) will engage working group members, stakeholders and technical advisors and consultants during the pilot planning phase to deliver:
+As lead organization, Regenerative Forest Solutions (RFS) engaged Working Group Members, stakeholders and technical advisors and consultants during the pilot planning phase to deliver the following information in our published study:

 • Woody Material Supply: Quantitative and Qualitative Analysis